cymylau/rss/README.md

 This repository contains a curated list of **RSS feeds** for topics including:

 - Cybersecurity & threat intelligence
-- Cloud security (Microsoft Azure, Google Cloud Platform)
+- Cloud security (Microsoft Azure, Google Cloud Platform, OCI, Private.)
 - DevSecOps
 - Kubernetes, containers, and Docker security
-- Identity & Access Management (IAM)
-- Endpoint Detection & Response (EDR)

 The feed list is stored in a `feeds.txt` file and is formatted for use with the [`ssddanbrown/rss`](https://github.com/ssddanbrown/rss) self-hosted RSS aggregator.